ahrefs/ocannl/lib/shape_inference.md

 * `solve_dim_ineq`: solves a single inequality between two values of type `dim`; returns derived equations and inequalities.
 It maintains the between-variable bounds and the least-upper-bound (LUB).
 But there can only be one LUB (a dimension > 1) without forcing the bound variable itself to a solved form (with dimension = 1).
 * `solve_row_ineq`: solves a single inequality between two rows; returns derived equations and inequalities.
 It derives between-`dim` inequalities from the known parts of the compared rows.
 It maintains between-row-variable bounds (when known parts of the rows match) and the LUB.
 It forces the `cur` side to have at least the number of axes of the `subr` side (via a variables-only `template`).
 It updates the LUB by computing dimensions-wise LUBs.
 * `close_dim_terminal` and `close_row_terminal`: produce the equal-to-LUB constraint when available, from `Terminal_dim` and `Terminal_row` constraints produced for shapes of leaf tensors in tensor expressions, but only when `~stage:true`.
 * `solve_inequalities`: solves equations, inequalities, and row constraints, until only row constraints remain.
 Row constraints can "pass" if there is not enough information, rather than reflecting their effect in the environment.
-Calls `close_dim_terminal` and `close_row_terminal` as appropriate (when `stage`).
+Calls `close_dim_terminal` and `close_row_terminal` as appropriate.
-* `finalize_row`: substitutes the remaining row variables by `Broadcastable` and the remaining dim variables by dim 1.
-It's called by `finish_inference` only, after a run of `solve_inequalities ~stage:true`.

 The rationale behind only closing leaf (terminal) tensor shapes to their LUBs, while closing the remaining ones to dim-1: